eeditiones/tei-publisher-app/README.md

 ### How to run a completely dockerized development environment in vscode

+With this setup everything will be living inside docker, so you do not need anything apart from vscode and docker, not even Java or nodejs.

 Make sure you have [Visual Studio Code](https://code.visualstudio.com/download) installed.

 Make sure you do not have eXist running on 8080.

-1. install “Remote - Containers” extension in vscode
+1. install “Remote - Containers” extension in vscode.
+In addition we highly recommend to install the "existdb-vscode" and "vscode-xml" extensions.
 1. cmd-shift-p and find “Remote Containers: Clone Repository in Container Volume”
 1. confirm “Clone a repository from GitHub in a Container Volume”
 1. type “tei-publisher-app” and select “eeditiones/tei-publisher-app”